kimseungbin/tag-and-release/README.md

 Note: Automatic label checking is currently under development.
 Please refer to issue #7 for implementation status and planned features.
-The label checker runs automatically when tag-and-release action is ran.
+The label checker runs automatically when tag-and-release action is run.

 # Tools used